-Shortcuts is kind of your personal automation tool that lets you drag-drop any combination of actions.
+Shortcuts is your personal automation tool that lets you drag-drop any combination of actions.
 It includes more than 300 actions, including those for maps, contacts, camera reminders, to name a few.

-With this app, you can make animated GIFs, make pdf from Safari, Tweet the song you are listening, and even perform health-related tasks like automatically log your water intake, caffeine intake, body weight, running time and other exercises.
+With this app, you can make animated GIFs, make pdf from Safari, Tweet the song you are listening to, and even perform health-related tasks like automatically logging your water intake, caffeine intake, body weight, running time, and other exercises.

 It is smart enough to remind you to exercise or drink water, based on the workflows you have set.
-Your workflow could be exported as a standalone app on your home screen.
+Plus, you can export your workflow as a standalone app on your homescreen.

 Frequently Asked Questions?